When the Cat is Away, the Mice will Play

 - Creating something unique or solving a human problem

-If at least one of these two criteria wasn’t met, businesses would be much of a hassle, and one would be better off as an employee, who has leaves, and doesn’t get dragged into the various aspects of business.
+If at least one of these two criteria wasn’t met, businesses would be much of a hassle, and one would be better off as an employee, who has left, and doesn’t get dragged into the various aspects of the business.

 But where do the employees draw satisfaction from?

-Clearly the anxiety that comes along with the uncertainty of an entrepreneurial journey far outweighs the desire to make lot of money, else they would be entrepreneurs – just like you.
-They may prefer a fixed salary to support family and take care of other needs.
-Towards this they would prefer gaining experience and doing things that have scope in the near future.
+Clearly, the anxiety that comes along with the uncertainty of an entrepreneurial journey far outweighs the desire to make a lot of money, else they would be entrepreneurs – just like you.
+They may prefer a fixed salary to support the family and take care of other needs.
+Towards this, they would prefer gaining experience and doing things that have a scope in the near future.
 More about this a little later…

-However, it is the second point that gives a cue to the business owners.
-Are we able to give them a bigger picture on how their work is helping someone else?
-Are we able to give their work more meaning by showing them the larger than life challenge they are helping solve?
+However, it is the second point that gives a clue to the business owners.
+Are we able to give them a bigger picture of how their work is helping someone else?
+Are we able to give their work more meaning by showing them the larger than life challenges they are helping solve?
 If you manage to highlight these factors, employees will automatically be more engaged and motivated.

 Your management style